SolidDigital/solid-dynamics/readme.txt

 This plugin also provides several settings at Settings > Solid Dynamics:

+General:

+- Disable 404 permalink guessing.

+Elementor:

-- Elementor "Back to WordPress Editor" Button - Hide this button to prevent editors from reverting elementor page back to wp editor.
+- Hide the "Back to WordPress Editor" button from on the post page.
+- Hide the page title from the Hello Elementor theme.
+- Wrap content with `main#content`.
+- Make fade in entrance animations more subtle.

 == Contributing ==